SICelineChan/FullS-Cou/README.md

 # FullS-Cou
-Hello, welcome to this giant huge repo and an especially messy repo.
-As you can see this was my first go with Github and these are 95% of the stuff I have learnt and still learning as to be a fullstack web developer.
-There are some useful codes and infos in here.
+Hello, welcome to this giant huge repo and it is a little messy, but this is my go-to mini library of all the codes that I've learnt at the HCS.
+This is also my first-ever attempt with Github, whilst still learning as to be a fullstack web developer.
+Since I've graduated, you will find my other personal projects and coding practice in other repos.